Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 Criminal Justice Specializations

-If there is a specific area of the criminal justice field you’d like to work in, it might be a good idea to consider a school that offers an accredited criminal justice degree—online or offline—with a specialization in that area.
-Some common specializations include corrections and case management, law enforcement, homeland security, forensic science, and crisis management.
+Is there a specific area of the criminal justice field you’d like to work in?
+It might be a good idea to consider a school that offers an accredited criminal justice degree—online or offline—with a specialization in that area.
+Some common specializations include:

 Many schools offer online criminal justice certificate programs that allow students to add a specialization to their degree.
-Some online criminal justice certificate programs are graduate-level certificates that require the student to have a bachelor’s degree, while others are stand-alone programs.
+Some online criminal justice certificate programs are graduate-level certificates.
+They require the student to have a bachelor’s degree, while others are stand-alone programs.

 Best Value Online Programs